teamdeeson/deeson-webpack-config/README.md

    ```

 That should be all we need to get going. `yarn start` and visit `https://localhost:8080/pages/index.php`.
 Now get creating.

+### File naming and indexes
+You'll want to make sure that your pages all go in to a `/pages` dir (and compiled assets go into `/assets`).
+Files in `/pages` need to have a `.twig.html` or `.php.html` extension if you want to
+be able to make a static version of your site.
+Our router is set up to handle
+these extensions just fine, but you may need to configure them in your IDE if
+you want syntax highlighting.

+Files elsewhere (such as under `/src`) should not add the `.html` suffix.

+The router also provides basic autoindexing support by redirecting / to
+/index.twig.html automatically but static hosting environments are unlikey to
+support that behaviour so please use full urls in hyperlinks.

 ### Drupal Integration